Venkat3699/3-tier-architectute-terraform/Readme.md

 # 📌What is Terraform?

-Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
-You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.
+- Terraform is an open-source Infrastructure as Code (IaC) tool that allows you to define and provision cloud infrastructure using declarative configuration files.
+- It supports multiple cloud providers and helps automate the setup, management, and versioning of infrastructure efficiently.

 # 🚀 Multi-Tier Architecture Overview

-A multi-tier architecture typically consists of three layers: a presentation layer (web server), an application layer (app server), and a data layer (database server).
-Each layer serves a specific purpose and can be scaled independently, providing flexibility and efficiency.
+A 3-tier architecture consists of three main layers: a web tier (presentation layer), an application tier (logic layer), and a database tier (data layer).
+This structure enables modular development, independent scaling, and better fault isolation.

+**Web Tier**:
-**Web Tier**: This tier handles incoming user requests and can be horizontally scaled for increased capacity.
-It typically includes web servers and a load balancer for distributing traffic.
+This tier handles all incoming HTTP/S requests from users.
+It typically includes web servers like Nginx or Apache and load balancers to distribute traffic evenly across multiple instances.
+It ensures a responsive and accessible user interface.

-**Application Tier**: Application servers run our business logic and interact with the database tier.
-They can also be horizontally scaled to meet demand.

-**Database Tier**: The database stores and manages our application data.
-In this architecture, we use Amazon RDS for a managed database service.
+**Application Tier**:
+This tier processes the core business logic and handles interactions between the web and database layers.
+Application servers run the backend code, such as Java, Node.js, or Python, and are horizontally scalable to handle dynamic workloads.

+**Database Tier**:
+The database tier is responsible for storing, retrieving, and managing persistent application data.
+It uses relational or NoSQL databases like MySQL, PostgreSQL, or MongoDB—often managed via services like Amazon RDS for scalability and reliability.

 # 📌 Architecture Diagram